 What to Do When Blue Spruce is Turning Green

+When your blue spruce is turning green, you can try to stop the process.
+Keeping a blue spruce blue is not a matter of flipping a magic switch.
+Instead, giving the tree the best care possible will give you the edge on keeping a blue spruce blue.
 First, be sure to give your tree a full sun location with good drainage in an appropriate hardiness zone.
 Next, give it sufficient water to keep the soil moist, plus an extra inch (2.5 cm.) per week during spring and summer.
 Finally, feed the tree 12-12-1 fertilizer in spring, and repeat this in mid to late summer.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Teo Spengler has been gardening for 30 years.
 She is a docent at the San Francisco Botanical Garden.
 Her passion is trees, 250 of which she has planted on her land in France.